toastedqu/toastedqu.github.io/content/docs/ml/supervised.md

 - Easy gradient calculation

 Cons:
-- Named regression but can only work for discrete classification
 - bad performance when $n>>m$
 - bad performance for nonlinear cases (assume linearity by log odds)
 - prioritize correctly classifying the more prevalent class, even if it means misclassifying the less prevalent class